-(Property touncil of Australia - The 5.4's of Retirement Uving - towards-proactive planning policy)
+(Property Council of Australia - The 5.A's of Retirement Living

 It is not only housing trends that are changing.
 There has also been a distinct shift in how people work.
 There is a greater emphasis on work life balance, more collaboration and flexible workspaces.
-There has recently been a dramatic increase in remote working and working from home, which is set to continue.
+There has recently been a dramatic increase in remote working and wokring from home, which is set to continue.